Chapter 10 - Markov Chain Monte Carlo: Exercise solutions

 Exercise 10.1

-Here we model the survival times of the lung cancer patients in Exercise 2.3 as independent Weibull distributed with a scale parameter \(\lambda\) that is a function of covariates, i.e. using a Weibull regression model.
+This exercise extends the analysis of the Weibull model for survival times of lung cancer patients in Exercise to the regression setting.
+The survival times are here modelled as independent Weibull distributed with a scale parameter \(\lambda\) that is a function of covariates, i.e. using a Weibull regression model.
 The response variable time is denoted by \(y\) and is modelled as a function of the three covariates age, sex and ph.ecog (ECOG performance score).
 The model for patient \(i\) is: \[ y_i \vert \mathbf{x}_i, \boldsymbol{\beta}, k \overset{\mathrm{ind}}{\sim} \mathrm{Weibull}\big(\lambda_i = \exp(\mathbf{x}_i^\top \boldsymbol{\beta}),k\big). \] where \(\boldsymbol{\beta}\) is the vector with regression coefficients.
 Note that by the properties of the Weibull distribution, the conditional mean in this model is \(\mathbb{E}(y \vert \mathbf{x}_i) = \lambda_i\Gamma(1+1/k)\), so the regression coefficients do not quite have the usual interpretation of the effect on the conditional mean.
 The three covariates are placed in a \(n\times p\) matrix \(\mathbf{X}\) with the first column being one for all observations to model the intercept.
 Use a multivariate normal prior for \(\boldsymbol{\beta} \sim N(\mathbf{0},\tau^2\mathbf{I}_p)\) with the non-informative choice \(\tau = 100\), and the prior \(\ k \sim \mathrm{logNormal}(0,2^2)\).
 Remove the patients with missing values in the selected covariates.

 Sample from the posterior distribution \(p(\boldsymbol{\beta}, k \vert \mathbf{y}, \mathbf{X})\) using HMC in stan.
 Plot the marginal posterior for \(k\) and the marginal posteriors of each regression coefficient.